Reaishma/Smart-city-management-/Readme.md

 - **Email**: vra.9618@gmail.com
 - **GitHub**: [@Reaishma](https://github.com/Reaishma)

-## 📝 Licence
+## 📄 License

-This project is licensed under MIT licence for licence guidelines refer [licence Page] (https://github.com/Reaishma/Smart-city-management-/blob/main/LICENSE)
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Reaishma/Smart-city-management-/blob/main/LICENSE ) file for details.

 **Built with ❤️ for portfolio demonstration**